• Skip to primary navigation

 Jump to Recipe

-This Pot roast seasoning recipe is super simple to make - 5 minutes and 9 ingredients straight out of your pantry!
+This pot roast seasoning recipe is super simple to make - 5 minutes and 9 ingredients straight out of your pantry!
 The best part?
-It's healthy and its smoky salty-sweet notes taste amazing!
-Use on beef, chicken, pork, and lamb.
+It's healthy and the best blend of spices for pot roast with a blend of smoky salty-sweet notes.
+Use it on your next lamb, chicken, pork, or your favorite beef pot roast recipe.

 a jar of pot roast seasoning and a beef roast sprinkled with seasoning.